Greenland 2009 "Fossils in Greenland (II)"

 Fossil of Schizoneura carcinoides on stamp of Greenland 2009 Schizoneura carcinoides.

-One of the five big mass extinction events occurred some 200 million years ago at the boundary between the Triassic and Jurassic geological systems.
+One of the five big mass extinction events occurred some 200 million years ago at the boundary between the Triassic and Jurassic systems.
 Beautifully-preserved plant fossils have been known for many years from Jameson Land in East Greenland derived from ancient forests that survived this extinction event.
-The horsetail Schizoneura carcinoides, with its distinctive spiky leaves, grew in marshes and if present in suffcient numbers could generate coal.
+The horsetail Schizoneura carcinoides, with its distinctive spiky leaves, grew in marshes and if present in sufficient numbers could generate coal.
 In East Greenland these plants were common near Scoresby Sound and were first described over 70 years ago.
 Now they are helping scientists assess climate change during the mass extinction event.

 Fossil of Scaphites rosenkrantzi on stamp of Greenland 2009 Scaphites rosenkrantzi